b3-exmo/b3-exmo.github.io/docs/Prophets/Russell-Nelson/Nelson-vs-Covid.md

 - Announce in 2019 that 2020's general conference session will be entirely online, as to dissuade people from wasting time and money on flights and travel arrangements
 - Call all full-time missionaries home by the end of 2019, and stop sending out new ones

-"oh, but President Nelson didn't want to scare everyone" *shut the fuck up*<br>What was scary was society collapsing, having no idea who to trust, hearing about hundreds of thousands of deaths while you're trapped in your home, being unable to independently verify anything you're learning, and hearing a quorum of fifteen prophets of God saying "idk lol" because if there was *ever* a time for *one human* to authoritatively speak in behalf of God, it would have been *very timely* for him to talk in April 2020 about something else, *anything else* other than Joseph Smith's First Vision.
+"oh, but President Nelson didn't want to scare everyone" *shut the fuck up*<br>What was scary was society collapsing, having no idea who to trust, hearing about hundreds of thousands of deaths while you're trapped in your home, being unable to independently verify anything you're learning, and hearing a quorum of fifteen prophets of God saying "idk lol"

+If there was *ever* a time for *one human* to authoritatively speak in behalf of God, it would have been *very timely* for him to talk in April 2020 about something else, *anything else* other than Joseph Smith's First Vision.

 "Corrupt government officials wouldn't listen anyway" yeah?
 Is it because the church hasn't had [[No-official-stance|anything meaningful to say]] outside of "Jesus good, porn bad?"
 Even if government officials didn't listen at the outset, they could have had a clear record that "those oddballs in Utah had a lot of this figured out months in advance, maybe we should listen to them in the future."